 IOA logo changes.

 The IOA further expands its programmes by cooperating with high-level universities and other educational institutions from around the world.

-The IOA conducts its sessions online for the first time in it history due to the COVID-19 pandemic.
+The IOA conducts its Sessions online for the first time in its history due to the COVID-19 pandemic.

 The administrative bodies of the IOA are:

 - The Board of Directors, also called “Ephoria”, with a four-year term, consisting of eleven (11) members.

 - The Executive Committee consisting of five (5) members.